getpawprint/slate/source/includes/_gravity.md

 (none)
 ```

-Called by Gravity after the client has submitted card information.
+Called by Gravity after a CreditSaveCard or CreditSale transaction has run.

 ### HTTP Request
 `POST /gravity/card`